Disclaimer: This is Untrue.

 STRP

-The type of genetic polymorphism in (2) and (3) could be called "Short Tandem Repeat Polymorphism (STRP)," since short base sequences (3 base (CAG) sequences in this case) repeat in tandem.
+The type of genetic polymorphism in (2) and (3) are called "Short Tandem Repeat Polymorphism (STRP)," since short base sequences (3 base (CAG) sequences in this case) repeat in tandem.
 Number of repetition varies.
 The definition of the base sequence unit length, "short" in this case, would range between 2-5 and 2-9 base sequence, while somewhat associated with the concept of Microsatellite.

-The reason why repetitions such as STRP and VNTR (mentioned below) are generated would be explained associated with "Retrotransposon" mentioned below.
+The reason why repetitions such as STRP and VNTR (mentioned below) are generated

-* "Short Tandem Repeat in Wikipedia" http://en.wikipedia.org/wiki/Short_tandem_repeat
+"Short Tandem Repeat on Wikipedia"

-* "Microsatellite in Wikipedia" http://en.wikipedia.org/wiki/Microsatellite_(genetics)
+"Microsatellite on Wikipedia"

 VNTR